Aries: Efficient Testing of Deep Neural Networks via Labeling-Free Accuracy Estimation: Introduction

 \section{Introduction}

-Deep learning (DL) has been continuously deployed and applied in different industrial domains that impact our social society and daily life, such as face recognition \cite{sun2015deepid3, wang2021deep}, autonomous driving \cite{grigorescu2020survey, muhammad2020deep}, and video gaming \cite{vinyals2019grandmaster, ye2020towards}.
-As the core of the DL-enabled system, Deep Neural Network (DNN) follows the data-driven development paradigm and learns the decision logic automatically based on the incorporated learned knowledge of the training data.
-Similar to traditional software that needs to be well tested, DNNs also need to be comprehensively evaluated before deployment to reduce the potential risk in the real world \cite{tian2018deeptest, li2021testing}.
+Deep learning (DL) has been continuously deployed and applied in different industrial domains that impact our social society and daily life, such as face recognition~\cite{sun2015deepid3, wang2021deep}, autonomous driving~\cite{grigorescu2020survey, muhammad2020deep}, and video gaming~\cite{vinyals2019grandmaster, ye2020towards}.
+As the core of DL-enabled systems, deep neural network (DNN) follows the data-driven development paradigm and learns the decision logic automatically based on the incorporated learned knowledge of training data.
+Similar to traditional software that needs to be well tested, DNNs also need to be comprehensively evaluated before deployment to reduce potential risks in the real world~\cite{tian2018deeptest, li2021testing}.

-A common \emph{de facto} standard to assess the quality of DNNs in the industry is by evaluating DNNs on a collected set of labeled test data.
-In practice, when building the DNN model, developers often split a dataset into the training set, validation set, and test set.
+A common \emph{de facto} standard to assess the quality of DNNs in the industry is by evaluating DNNs on a collected set of labeled data.
+In practice, when building a DNN model, developers often split a dataset into the training set, validation set, and test set.
 The test set is mainly used to measure the accuracy of the trained model (as an indicator of performance generality), thus, the final developed DNN often comes with the reported test accuracy.
 However, the original test set often only covers a part of the data distribution (generally, the same distribution as the training data).
-The distribution of future unlabeled data is often unclear in the practical context, and the reported test accuracy is hard to reflect the actual model performance in real usage.
-Therefore, in addition to testing models on the original test data, it is highly desirable to also perform performance evaluation of DNNs on the new unlabeled data, which is often available from a large amount of daily or monthly incoming data.
+The distribution of unseen data is often unclear in the practical context, and the reported test accuracy is hard to reflect the actual model performance in real usage.
+Therefore, in addition to testing models on the original test data, it is highly desirable to conduct performance evaluation of DNNs on new data, which is generally available from a large amount of daily or monthly incoming data.